oozie/pyhumod/docs/SendReceiveText.rst

 **Question**

 Is there any way to detect the callerID of an incoming call (received via humod.actions.PATTERN call)?
-The message content comes in as 'RING'
+The message content comes in as 'RING'.

-**Answer**

-Interesting, we have to figure this one out...
+...